 2022 Covid-19 Update

-NHA is planning to operate a residential program July 3 – July 29, 2022.
+NHA is operating the residential program July 3 – July 29, 2022.
 NHA will follow CDC guidance regarding masks, social distancing and vaccines.

 All students and staff will be required to provide proof of vaccination status including booster vaccines, and students and staff will be required to wear masks according to campus, transportation and historic site policies.